-This page will show you how to utilize the available predefined scripts to setup your first Gitlab-CI jobs with ease.
+This page will show you how to utilize the available predefined scripts to set up your first Gitlab-CI jobs with ease.
 Setting up the development environment for CET Designer for the first time could be tricky.
 Especially, if you are not familiar with the necessary requirements to run CET Designer.
-Luckily, CET Developer or Operator does all this for us when we setup our development environment for the first time.
-But when it comes to running jobs on runners, we need to setup the whole environment before each job.
+Luckily, CET Developer or Operator does all this for us when we set up our development environment for the first time.
+But when it comes to running jobs on runners, we need to set up the whole environment before each job.
 This way we can ensure that the jobs like builds and tests always give accurate results.

 Luckily, you do not have to create your own setup script as long as you use our predefined setup scripts.
-The scripts also provides you a cleanup script and it uploads the log-files after the script finishes.
+The scripts also provide you a cleanup script and it uploads the log-files after the script finishes.
 Please note that our predefined scripts only works with powerShell.
 This means that if you like to use our scripts you have to use powerShell syntax in your jobs.